 The MRTM taken from results of laboratories reporting the use of WHO (2010)/strict criteria is used for morphology (Fig 2).
+This will change to WHO (2021)/strict criteria when uptake overtakes WHO 2010.

 An All Laboratory Trimmed Mean (ALTM) is used for motility (Fig 3).